rijalghodi/appointments-planner/README.md

 Run `npm start` in the project root and the app will be available on port 3000.

-Or simply click <a href="https://rijalghodi-appointments-planner.netlify.app" target="_blank">this link</a>
-[this link](https://rijalghodi-appointments-planner.netlify.app) to see the project deployment.
+Or simply click <a href="https://rijalghodi-appointments-planner.netlify.app" target="_blank">this link</a> to see the project deployment.

 ## To Test